Hammer1279/node-proxy-manager/README.md

 4. Edit the `config.json` with the editor of your choice
 5. Run the application: `node index.js`

+### Updating from Git

+During updates, often config changes are shipped to keep your config compatible, most features are non breaking.

+To update it without many issues:
+1. stash local changes: `git add * && git stash`
+2. update local clone: `git pull`
+3. pop stash: `git stash pop`
+4. check the config with a editor of your choice for any merge conflicts and resolve them

 ### Autostart using PM2 (Linux/MacOS only I believe)

 > This short guide assumes you have fully followed through the Installation steps.